mikegoatly/Resona/README.md

 I've a couple of things I still want to do:

-* Expose a web application from the device that parents can use to upload new content, rather than using `scp` 😊
+* Expose a web application from the device that parents can use to upload new content, rather than using `scp` 😊 (In progress - see the experimental web host section below)
 * Allow for more configuration options to allow kids to personalize things a bit, including the main icons for the home screen.

 # Features